NomicFoundation/hardhat/docs/guides/hardhat-console.md

 And the `artifacts` object if you're using the `hardhat-truffle5` plugin, and so on.

-Anything that has been injected into the [Hardhat Runtime Environment] will be magically available in the global scope, or if you're the more explicit kind of developer, you can also require the HRE explicitly and get autocomplete:
+Anything that has been injected into the [Hardhat Runtime Environment] will be magically available in the global scope.
+Alternatively, if you're the more explicit kind of developer, you can instead require the HRE explicitly and get autocomplete:

 TODO-HH: re-run this